E-Krabs/hidden-morse-code-translator-esp32/README.md

 RHeel: Enter

 Note: RPi Zero W is overkill.
 I could use a different microcontoller with circuit python with internet.<br>
 <b>Upcoming: Replace RPi with Teensy or Pico and download entire API to SD as JSON.
-So no internet needed!</b>
+So no internet needed!</b><br>
+If you want to build one, comment through musescore and ill send an extra PCB (or gerber) with an STL for the case.
+JLC PCB prints alot and I only have one Pi...